 Often, a dog attack isn’t just physically painful; they can leave emotional scars too.
 According to information from the Centers of Disease Control and Prevention, about one in five victims of a dog bite need to seek medical attention.
 In some horrific cases, dog attacks can even be fatal.
 If you or a loved one has been bitten by a dog, you may be eligible for compensation.
 Jerome O. Fjeld is a personal injury attorney based in Houston, TX.

 He is an experienced dog bite lawyer handling numerous serious dog bite incidents and dog bite attacks.
 Jerome O. Fjeld, PLLC, provides initial free consultation, free case evaluation and does not charge any legal fees unless the law firm obtains compensation for our client.
 Our law firm is committed to justice and helping victims who’ve been injured because of the negligence of a pet owner.

 Dog Bites in Texas

-While dog bites occur throughout the United States, Texas seems to have more dog bite cases than average.
-More than 30 people have suffered dog bite injuries so serious that those injuries lead to their death between 2005 and 2013.
+While dog bites occur throughout the United States, Texas seems to have more dog bite cases than average with more than 30 people have suffered dog bite injuries so serious that those injuries lead to their death between 2005 and 2013.
 In Texas, 68 percent of dog bite fatalities were children under the age of 11.
 In these attacks 76 percent were committed by pit bulls, a breed that is known for unruly behavior and aggressive propensities.
 Rottweiler attacks accounted for 15 percent of these deaths.
 Big dogs can be powerful and those with a tendency towards aggression can be deadly.
-Yet, even smaller dogs can cause serious injuries with their bites.
+Pit bulls are scare but even smaller dogs can cause serious injuries with their bites.

 The One-Bite Rule & Other Regulations & Ordinances